Chystiakove

-Founded in 1778, the city was named Chystiakove in 1868.
+Founded in 1778, the city was named Chistiakovo in 1868.
 It was renamed Torez in 1964 in honor of Maurice Thorez, a leader of the French Communist Party.
-In 2016, the Ukrainian parliament restored the name Chystiakove due to decommunization laws.
+In 2016, the Ukrainian parliament changed the name to Chystiakove as part of its decommunization laws.

 Pro-Russian separatists took control of Chystiakove in June 2014.

 History

+In the Russian Empire

-The region was settled in 1778 at the confluence of the Sevostyanivka and Orlova Rivers (which drain into the Mius River) by runaway serfs from southern Russia and Ukraine.
-By 1800 the settlement, with 225 residents, was known as the sloboda Oleksiivka after a son of landowner and founder S. Leonov.
-From 1840 it was named Oleksiieve-Leonove, and from 1868 Chystiakove.
+The region was settled in 1778 at the confluence of the Sevostyanivka and Orlova Rivers (part of the Mius River basin) by runaway serfs from the southern regions of the Russian Empire.
+By 1800 the settlement, with 225 residents, was known as the sloboda Alekseevka after a son of the founder, general S. Leonov.
+From 1840 it was named Alekseevo-Leonovo, and from 1868 Chistiakovo, after the major landowner in the area, the Taganrog merchant Chistiakov.

-By the 1860s the town, now known as Chystiakove for a merchant and owner of a local manor, was a coal-mining hub.
-In 1875, two mining companies were founded: Chystiakovs'ke (which operated two coal mines) and Oleksiivs'ke, which was renamed Nadiya in 1907.
-The mines produced 4.7 million pounds of coal in 1909, and 76.8 million pounds by 1916.
+By the 1860s the town was a coal-mining hub.
+In 1875, two mining companies were founded: Chistiakovskoe (which operated two coal mines) and Alekseevskoe, which was renamed Nadezhda in 1907.
+The mines produced 4.7 million poods of coal in 1909, and 76.8 million poods by 1916.

+Soviet period

-In 1924 the Chystiakove mining industry had 142 settlements, with a total of 44,679 residents.
-Eight years later the settlements became a town, and the town's ten coal-mining quarries were incorporated into the Chystyakovugol Industrial Trust a year after that.
+In 1924 the Chistiakovo mining industry had 142 settlements, with a total of 44,679 residents.
+Eight years later the settlements became a town, and the town's ten coal-mining quarries were incorporated into the Chistiakovugol Industrial Trust a year after that.

-During the 1940s, the town had three administrative districts: